-The Snake River throughout the Idaho Falls and American Falls subbasins, including the Idaho Falls and Gem State Project areas, is designated for cold-water aquatic life, salmonid spawning, primary contact recreation (i.e., activities involving direct contact with water, such as swimming, water skiing), agricultural and domestic water supplies.
+The Snake River throughout the Idaho Falls and American Falls subbasins, including the Idaho Falls and Gem State Project areas, is designated for cold-water aquatic life, salmonid spawning, primary contact recreation (i.e., activities involving direct contact with water, such as swimming, water skiing), and domestic water supplies.
+In addition to these uses, all waters within the state are protected for agricultural and industrial water supply, wildlife habitat, and aesthetics.
 The numerical water quality criteria associated with those beneficial uses are summarized in Table 1.

 The Gem State Project area is within the 58.9-mile reach of the Snake River between RM 804.2 and American Falls Reservoir (Assessment Unit ID17040206SK022_04).
-The 2022 Integrated Report designates this reach as Category 5, meaning the water body does not meet applicable water quality standards for one or more beneficial uses due to one or more pollutants; in this case, an Environmental Protection Agency (EPA)-approved total maximum daily load (TMDL) will need to be developed by the state.
+The 2022 Integrated Report designates this reach as Category 5, meaning the water body does not meet applicable water quality standards for one or more beneficial uses due to one or more pollutants; in this case, an

+Environmental Protection Agency (EPA)-approved total maximum daily load (TMDL) will need to be developed by the state.
 Elevated mercury concentrations are identified as impairing the primary contact recreation, salmonid spawning, and cold-water aquatic life beneficial uses (IDEQ 2022a).
 The state of Idaho monitors mercury in accordance with the Implementation Guidance for the Idaho Mercury Water Quality Criteria (IDEQ 2005).
 The fish tissue criterion for mercury is 0.3 mg/kg methylmercury (IDEQ 2005).